tskit-dev/tstrait/benchmarks/README.md

-**Do not set `NUMBA_ENABLE_PROFILING=1`.** It is the documented way to profile numba and is wrong here: it would only help through the listener llvmlite does not have, and it defaults `NUMBA_DEBUGINFO` to 1, which changes the generated code.
-The same kernel measured 2.62s a call with it and 1.61s without. perf finds the JIT mappings by itself, so the recipe does not set it.
+**Do not set `NUMBA_ENABLE_PROFILING=1`.** It is the documented way to profile numba and is wrong here: it would only help through the listener llvmlite does not have, and it defaults `NUMBA_DEBUGINFO` to 1, which changes the generated code and measured the kernel over 60% slower. perf finds the JIT mappings by itself, so the recipe does not set it.

 ## Gotchas

-- `_GeneticValue` takes a `_root_runs` branch when a drawn causal allele is the ancestral state of its site *and* that row goes to the push down.
-It is a Python loop over every tree, costing 7ms on `small` and 38ms on `large`, so on `large` it was over a third of the setup.
-It is not an edge case: drawing 10,000 sites uniformly makes it near certain that one of them qualifies.
-At the default threshold those rows go to the descent, which has the roots to hand, and the branch never runs; `--threshold inf` brings it back.
-The benchmark prints a line when a cell actually takes it.
 - Never compare replicate 0 against replicates 1 and up. `mutations_inherited_state`
   and its neighbours are built lazily and cached on the tree sequence, so the first call on a given tree sequence pays for all of them.
 The warm up call